 Overall, various factors are associated with an increased tendency to suffer from issues as a result of using social media.
 This includes underlying issues, such as depression and anxiety, as well as the way in which people use social media, such as when it comes to only using it for passive consumption of content.

 How to tell if social media is affecting you negatively

-One tool you can use is a short questionnaire which was developed by psychology researchers, and which asks you about the way you use social media.
-Specifically, take a look at the following questions (which are adapted from that questionnaire), and ask yourself whether you’ve experienced any of these issues over the past year, and to what degree:
+When considering the way you use social media, you can use the following questions, that are adapted from a dedicated questionnaire, and ask yourself whether you’ve experienced any of these issues over the past year, and if so, then to what degree:

 How to avoid the dangers of social media

 There are two main things that you can do to avoid the dangers of social media: